MicrosoftDocs/Viva/Viva/solutions/yume-.md

 > You can choose to clone the repository or download the Yume accelerator from the samples of the repository directly from the server itself.

 Using these samples, perform the following substeps:
-- Create an Azure AAD Application registration.
+- Create an Azure AD Application registration.
 - Import the PowerApps Custom Connector.
 - Create Dataverse tables and permissions.
 - Import data into the Dataverse table.

-### Create an Azure AAD Application registration
+### Create an Azure AD Application registration

 Create an Azure AAD Application registration by performing the following steps: